OpenNebula/addon-iscsi/README.md

 ### Configuring the System Datastore

 To use iSCSI drivers, you must configure the system datastore as shared.
-This sytem datastore will hold only the symbolic links to the block devices, so it will not take much space.
+This system datastore will hold only the symbolic links to the block devices, so it will not take much space.
 See more details on the [System Datastore Guide](http://docs.opennebula.org/4.6/administration/storage/system_ds.html).

 It will also be used to hold context images and Disks created on the fly, they will be created as regular files.